 Highlander had James Horton and the Renegade Watchers from season 2 who wanted to kill all of the Immortals, believing them to be perversions of nature.
 This is turned around in the two-part episode Judgment Day/One Minute To Midnight.
 Immortal Jacob Galati is killing off all the Watchers (good or bad), after Horton and his followers killed his wife, Irene, and tried to do the same to him.
 He didn't care that most of them were innocent.

 Buffy the Vampire Slayer mostly ignores this in the earlier seasons, until it is tackled head-on with the Initiative in season 4.
 They lump every non-human under 'evil', even going as far as experimenting on an untransformed, conscious werewolf.
+Riley, a member of the Initiative, makes negative comments about Oz being a werewolf, leading to Buffy angrily calling him a bigot.
+However, when the Initiative began to do the experiments mentioned above, he snaps out of it.
 In the episode "Phases" Buffy goes up against a werewolf hunter who sees nothing wrong with the fact that a werewolf is human 28 days of the month, but he is more of an amoral, greedy monster hunter than a bigoted, fanatical monster hunter.
 Out of universe, there were plenty of online forum debates about whether Buffy was right to kill vampires when one (Spike) displayed the capacity for redemption; if one can, they all can, and therefore Buffy is wrong to deny them that opportunity, ran the argument.

 Angel, on the other hand, dealt with this trope head-on, when it turned out that Gunn's old demon-slaying gang had started turning its sights on all demons, no matter how harmless they were.